What is a Cash-Out Refinance?

 How a Cash-Out Refinance Works

-If approved, the lender finalizes the new loan amount, interest rate, term, and cash-out amount.
+If you're approved, the lender finalizes the new loan amount, interest rate, term, and cash-out amount.
 At closing, your existing mortgage is paid off and you receive the remaining funds as a lump sum.
 Most cash-out refinances close within 30 to 45 days.

 Cash-Out Refinance Calculator

 You can use our calculator below to explore different cash-out refinance scenarios.
-Keep in mind this calculator is illustrative only, and you’ll need to connect an expert to get personalized details.\
+Keep in mind this calculator is illustrative only, and you’ll need to connect an expert to get personalized details.

 How this calculator works